the-events-calendar/the-events-calendar/readme.txt

 * Fix - Set proper timezone on block editor when creating a new event.
 [TEC-3543]
 * Fix - Prevent PHP error when using V2, the site home page at `Main Events page`, including events in the blog loop, and Pro is active.
 [ECP-361]

-= [5.1.5] TBD =

-* Fix - Prevent PHP error when using V2, the site home page at `Main Events page`, including events in the blog loop, and Pro is active.
-[ECP-361]

 = [5.1.4] 2020-06-24 =

 * Tweak - Improve fresh install experience by setting the default template to the Events one [TEC-3453]